dr-matt-smith/some-introduction-web-materials/README.md

 The materials in the folders are some introductory learning materials about HTML and CSS.

+## Some resources about Mobile-First Responsive Web Design
 Here are some links that may be useful, if learning about Mobile-First Responsive Web Design:

 Mobile First vs Responsive Web Design